jgarciao/greppetto/README.md

 # greppetto
-A simple python script to search patterns in files and print the matching lines using different formats.
+A simple python script to search for patterns in files and print the matching lines using different formats.

 # Running the script
 ```